PostHog/posthog.com/contents/handbook/engineering/developing-locally.md

 These components rely on a few external services:

+-   ClickHouse – for storing big data (events, persons – analytics queries)
+-   Kafka – for queuing events for ingestion
+-   MinIO – for storing files (session recordings, file exports)
 -   PostgreSQL – for storing ordinary data (users, projects, saved insights)
 -   Redis – for caching and inter-service communication
--   ClickHouse – for storing big data (events, persons – analytics queries)
--   Kafka – for queuing events for ingestion
 -   Zookeeper – for coordinating Kafka and ClickHouse clusters

 When spinning up an instance of PostHog for development, we recommend the following configuration: